QuickBooks Blog

 Some states exempt items they believe encourage activities that contribute to the public good, such as industrial development or pollution control.

-For example, in many states where farming is the primary industry, the total price of products or equipment used to produce food for human or animal consumption are sales tax-exempt.
+For example, in many states where farming is the primary industry, the total price of products or equipment used to produce food for human or animal consumption is sales tax-exempt.
 This may also be the case with the sale of manufacturing equipment.
 Raw materials purchased by a business to manufacture or make something else that will be sold may also be exempt.

 Recommended for you